ManInWeb3/raspberry-chromium-kiosk/ReadMe.md

+## Raspberry pi 3 VNC kiosk
+The goal was to use raspberry 3B to show monitoring dashboards(Zabbix) on a screen.
+Raspberri pi 3 is not power enough to do that on its own hardware so I run a VNC server with dashboards in docker container on a more powerful host and raspberry kiosk connects to the docker container and show the dashboards via VNC.
+This approach worked pretty nicely.

 Container to render pages, Raspbery will connect to the container via VNC and just show the pictures.
 ## Docker container
 Launch: